Azathothep/ft_malloc/README.md

 - malloc(0) returns **NULL**
 - freeing an **already freed pointer** doesn't do anything

-**ft_malloc** keeps, at all time, a minimum amount of mapped memory for each zone.
-This memory will never be unmapped.

-This amount depends on the system's page size but for pages of 4096 bytes, it equals:
-- 3 pages for the TINY zone
-- 26 pages for the SMALL zone
-- 20 pages for the LARGE zone

 ## Show the memory

 **ft_malloc** also provides access to the `print_mem()` function.
 It will print out all the memory slots currently mapped, using the following color code: